Our garage packing tips are designed

 securely.
 Attachments should be removed from power tools and packed separately.

-- Hand tools may be left in tool boxes and the spaces filled with crushed paper, or
+- Place hand tools in a tool box and fill the space with crushed paper.

 - Use old towels to wrap and tape any sharp-edged tools.